bouwe77/react-testing-library-101/README.md

   - `await findBy`
   - `queryBy`

+- Scope of a test: integration vs unit

 - Avoiding testids and other implementation details

+# Not in scope

 - Making components a11y through tests

-# Not in scope

 - Setting up a project with Jest, etc. (will not cover this at all)